marijnh/Eloquent-JavaScript/20_node.md

 {{index HTTPS, "https package", "request function"}}

-There's a similar `request` function in the `https` module, which can be used to make requests to `https:` URLs.
+There's a similar `request` function in the `https` module that can be used to make requests to `https:` URLs.

 {{index "fetch function", "Promise class", "node-fetch package"}}

-But making request with Node's raw functionality is rather verbose.
+But making requests with Node's raw functionality is rather verbose.
 There are much more convenient wrapper packages available on NPM.
-For example `node-fetch` provides the promise-based `fetch` interface that we know from the browser.
+For example, `node-fetch` provides the promise-based `fetch` interface that we know from the browser.

 ## Streams